GE Transportation

 GE Transportation is a division of Wabtec.
-It was known as GE Rail and owned by General Electric until sold to Wabtec on February 25, 2019.
+It was known as GE Rail and owned by General Electric until it merged into Wabtec on February 25, 2019.
 The organization manufactures equipment for the railroad, marine, mining, drilling and energy generation industries.
 The company was founded in 1907.
 It is headquartered in Pittsburgh, Pennsylvania, while its main manufacturing facility is located in Erie, Pennsylvania.
 Locomotives are assembled at the Erie plant, while engine manufacturing takes place in Grove City, Pennsylvania.
 In May 2011, the company announced plans to build a second locomotive factory in Fort Worth, Texas, which opened in January 2013.